tzler/server_side_psych/code/hello_world/README.md

 npm install express mongodb
 ```

-This will create a folder `node_modules` in this directory as well as a `package-lock.json` file.
+This will create a folder `node_modules` in this directory as well as `package.json` and `package-lock.json` files.
 Check them out when you have time.

-Run the file we've given a standard node name:
+Run the main node executable, (which we've named following the standard convention): :

 ```
 node app.js